Galdair/pymathprogs/README.md

 it currently has:

- - Number divider into numerals(named numerals)
+ - a numeral divider(in ownmath.py)
- - primefinder(named primefinder)
+ - primefinders in ownmath.py and sieve_of_erath.py(it's a Sieve of Erathosthenes)